TribalyteTechnologies/BrightByte/README.md

 Trophy icons designed by Freepik from Flaticon

-Identicon generator is powered by the Identicon PHP library
+Identicon generator is powered by [DiceBear Avatars](https://avatars.dicebear.com).